Private Blind Model Averaging - Distributed, Non-interactive, and Convergent: Limitations Discussion

-\denseparagraph{Distributional shifts between the public and sensitive datasets} For pre-training our models, we leverage contrastive learning.
-While very effective generally, contrastive learning is susceptible to performance loss if the shape of the sensitive data used to train the SVMs is significantly different from the shape of the initial public training data.
+\denseparagraph{Distributional Shift Between the Public and Sensitive Dataset.} For pretraining, we leverage contrastive learning.
+While very effective generally, it is susceptible to performance loss if the shape of the sensitive data used to train an SVM or \softmaxslp is significantly different from the shape of the initial public data.

-\denseparagraph{Multi-class classification} As we train separate SVMs for the different classes, this approach works best if the number of classes is limited.
-Distributed DPHelmet can deal with multiple classes; CIFAR-10 has 10 classes.
-However, if a classification task has significantly more different classes, non-SVM-based approaches might perform better.

-\denseparagraph{Input Clipping} \dpppmlname requires a norm bound on the input data as it directly influences the SVM training.
-In many pre-training methods like SimCLR no natural bound exists thus we have to artificially norm clip the input data.
-Best would be a clipping bound around the $95.5\,\%$ quantile ($\sigma = 2$) of the norms of all input vectors as differences in the length of each input vector are still maintained but outliers are reduced in impact.
-Also covering outliers stands in deteriorating interest as we would relinquish the data value of all non-outliers due to the fact that the amount of noise directly depends on the clipping bound.